Raz: They stole Dogen's brains!

 Of all the organs in the human body, the brain is the most important.
 Not only is it what's animating the body, but it's where the consciousness is stored.
 So of all the organs to thieve, it might be the most valuable.
 Maybe the Mad Scientist wants to do experiments on it or forcibly put someone's brain in a fancy jar.
 Or somebody's looking to take that body for themselves and needs a vacancy.
 Whatever the motive, the pounds of protein in the skull's got a target on it.

-As nobody knows how to sustain a Brain in a Jar or safely switch it with another body in Real Life yet, it tends to not show up in the high-end of Mohs Scale of Science Fiction Hardness, unless its a dead brain being taken for study and autopsy without consent.
-Lighter and more comical portrayals have the brainless body survive without a brain, just acting like an complete idiot.
+As nobody knows how to sustain a Brain in a Jar or safely switch it with another body in Real Life yet, it tends to not show up in hard science fiction, unless its a dead brain being taken for study and autopsy without consent.
+Lighter and more comical portrayals have the brainless body survive without a brain, just acting like a complete idiot.

 - Dragonball Z The Worlds Strongest: The plot of the movie is that Doctor Wheelo is trying to replace Master Roshi's brain with his own, so that he can have the body of the world's strongest warrior and escape his status of being a Brain in a Jar.
 He changes his target to Goku when he learns he's the actual world's strongest warrior.
 It's not quite clear how he's expected to fit inside Goku's cranium though, since his brain is huge.

 - JoJo's Bizarre Adventure

 - A full-head version happens at the end of Phantom Blood, where Dio Brando as a head decapitates Jonathan Joestar and puts his head on his body.
 He's sealed away for almost a century until the events of Stardust Crusaders where he becomes the Big Bad again using Jonathan's body.